spcl/serverless-benchmarks/docs/platforms.md

 - A 12-month free trial with $300 credit to use with any Google Cloud services.
 - Always Free, which provides limited access to many common Google Cloud resources, free of charge.

 You need to create an account and add [service account](https://cloud.google.com/iam/docs/service-accounts) to permit operating on storage and functions.
-From the cloud problem, download the cloud credentials saved as a JSON file.
+From the Google Cloud Console, download the cloud credentials saved as a JSON file.
-You should have at least write access to **Cloud Functions** (`Cloud Functions Admin`) and **Logging** Furthermore, SeBS needs the permissions to create Firestore databases through
+You should have at least write access to **Cloud Functions** (`Cloud Functions Admin`) and **Logging**.
+Furthermore, SeBS needs the permissions to create Firestore databases through
 Google Cloud CLI tool; the `Firestore Service Agent` role allows for that.

 You can pass the credentials either using the default GCP-specific environment variable: